top of page

 "Dining Room", 12"x16", oil on canvas paper, age 5

-Walsh founded the Mindbender Gallery in 2020 as a platform for promoting and selling his fine art.
-The physical gallery fell victim to two years of the Pandemic and was forced to close its doors at the end of 2021.
+Walsh founded the Mindbender Gallery in 2021 as a platform for promoting and selling his fine art.
+The physical gallery fell victim to two years of the Pandemic and was forced to close its doors at the end of 2022.

 Walsh began his pursuit of art at the age of five, with his first oil painting, a still life set in the dining room of his family's home in Eugene, Oregon.
 Under the guidance of his mother, a Fine Arts and Interior Design Major at the University of Washington, Walsh was taught the basics of color and design at an early age.

-Mindbender Gallery by Ivan 1.jpg
+Mindbender Gallery Signage

 Photo: Ivan Colin